Next Member Meeting - Monday May 12, 2014 - 7PM - La Hacienda Recreation Center

 The Village Bicycle Club is a resident only club, which meets at 7pm on the second Monday of each month in the Julio Iglesias Room in the La Hacienda Recreation Center, The Villages FL.
 Bring resident or guest pass for entry to the building.
 Guests of Village Residents are welcome to ride with the Club.

-Days & Time - Every Tuesday, Thursday and Saturday, starting times are as follows:
+Days & Time - Every day, starting times are as follows:

 Summer Schedule: April 1 through Sept 30 ---- Ride starts at 8:00 AM